 Our suppliers come from all over the world.
 We work mainly with Chinese suppliers, but also with suppliers from the United States, Germany, Sweden, Finland, the United Kingdom, Japan and other countries.

 Based on the long-life cycle of Mindray’s products, we expect to maintain long-term cooperative relationships with suppliers.
-More than 46% of suppliers have cooperated with Mindray for more than 10 years.
-In the process of supplier introduction and cooperation, suppliers are continuously reviewed and coached to achieve the goal of long-term development in harmony with each other.
+More than 45% of suppliers have cooperated with Mindray for more than 10 years.
+In the process of supplier introduction and cooperation, suppliers are continuously reviewed and trained to achieve the goal of long-term development in harmony with each other.

-As part of our commitment to combatting the risk of modern slavery in our operations and supply chain, we have implemented our Combating Trafficking in Persons Policy, which applies to the Mindray Group except Mindray DS USA Inc., and our Mindray DS Combating Trafficking in Persons Policy, specifically tailored and applicable to our US legal entity, Mindray DS USA Inc.
+Mindray Code of Business Conduct and Ethics is in the process of being updated to better emphasise its commitment to combatting the risk of modern slavery in our operations and supply chain; in this respect, we have also implemented our Combating Trafficking in Persons Policy, which applies to the Mindray Group except Mindray DS USA Inc., and our Mindray DS Combating Trafficking in Persons Policy, specifically tailored and applicable to our US legal entity, Mindray DS USA Inc.

 Due diligence processes for slavery and human trafficking